statiqdev/Statiq.Web/CONTRIBUTING.md

 Make sure to run all unit tests before creating a pull request.
 You code should also have reasonable unit test coverage.

+The tests in Wyam follow a very specific pattern, please attempt to follow the same pattern in the tests for your code:
+- Tests use [NUnit](https://github.com/nunit).
+[NSubstitute](http://nsubstitute.github.io/) is also used when mocks are needed, but it's preferred to use stub classes from `Wyam.Testing` instead of mocking.
+- All tests are placed into a fixture class with the name `ObjectNameFixture` where `ObjectName` is the name of the object under test.
+- The fixture class should be placed in the appropriate test project at the same relative path as the primary source file for the object being tested.
+- The fixture class should inherit from `BaseFixture` in the `Wyam.Testing` library.
+- Within the fixture class, tests for each method, property, or other symbol should be placed inside a nested class with the name `SymbolNameTests` where `SymbolName` is the name of the symbol (method, property, etc.) being tested.
+Tests for overloaded methods can all go in the same test class.
+- The nested symbol test class should inherit from the outer containing fixture class.
+- Test methods for the symbol should be placed in the nested symbol test class and should have explanatory names that follow standard naming conventions.
+The names of test methods don't have to follow any specific guideline as long as it's reasonably clear what the purpose of the test is.
+- Each test method should contain the comments `\\ Given`, `\\ When`, and `\\ Then` to separate the test code into three clear sections (though these can be combined for simple tests so you might have a comment like `\\ When, Then`).
+- Use the [NUnit constraint-based model](https://github.com/nunit/docs/wiki/Assertions) for assertions in new test code.

+If there are any questions about how to format test code just take a look at the existing test code.

 ## Updating Documentation

 Making updates to the Wyam documentation is just as helpful as writing code (if not more helpful).
 The Wyam documentation exists in the [Wyam.Web repository](https://github.com/Wyamio/Wyam.Web).
 Fork and clone the repository as you would the main code repository, but make any changes in the `master` branch.
 Submit your changes as a pull request.
 Once it's accepted, the site will automatically rebuild and redeploy.